Kapil-rai/Kapil-rai/README.md

 - 👋 Hi, I’m @Kapil-rai
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Cloud Computing.
 - 🌱 I’m currently learning React and Node.js
-- 📫 Reach me @ kapilrai7777@gmail,com
+- 📫 Reach me @ kapilrai7777@gmail.com

 <!---
 Kapil-rai/Kapil-rai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.